nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 5.2.9 =
+* added: option to use <picture> tags for WebP rewriting
+* added: ability to define exclusions for JS WebP and <picture> WebP
 * added: include .webp images when using WP Offload Media to copy images from bucket to server
 * added: cleanup/migration tool for folks using EWWW IO 3+ years to remove old metadata entries
 * changed: scheduled optimizer uses async/background mode to prevent timeouts